nomanmridha/nomanmridha/README.md

 ## 🎓 Academic Projects (Summary)

-> These projects were completed as part of my M.Sc coursework and will be uploaded progressively with proper documentation.
+> These projects were completed as part of my M.Sc coursework.

 * **Data Science & Analytics Projects:** Multiple datasets analyzed and visualized using Excel, Tableau, and Power BI
 * **Java Programming:** Semester-long hands-on assignments focusing on core Java and OOP concepts